silverbulletmd/silverbullet/libraries/Library/Std/Editor/Mention Inbox.md

     where = function(obj, value) return obj.target == value end,
   },
   actions = {
-    -- A recipient with no page has nothing to link to, so those mentions -- only offer Remove/Delete.
-A declared recipient has no `@nickname` in -- the text at all, so it offers none of the three.
+    -- A declared recipient has no `@nickname` span in the text, so it offers -- neither of these.
-    { icon = "link", label = "Resolve to link", requireMode = "rw",
-      when = function(obj)
-        return not obj.isFolder and not obj.declared and obj.hasPage
-      end,
-      run = function(obj)
-        system.invokeFunction("index.resolveAtMention",
-          obj.page, obj.range, obj.nickname, "link")
-      end },
     { icon = "x", label = "Remove mention", requireMode = "rw",
       when = function(obj) return not obj.isFolder and not obj.declared end,
       run = function(obj)